KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

  *PATTERN-LENGTH is the same as PATTERN-LENGTH from Step 6*

-* Step 10: Paste offset amount into the offset variable of exploit.py
+* Step 10: Set offset variable of exploit.py as the offset found in Step 9

 * Step 11: Set retn variable to "BBBB" in exploit.py